arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 ![](assets/featured.png)

 # Description
 The Arduino® Portenta X8 is a high performance single board computer designed to power the upcoming generation of Industrial Internet of Things.
-This board combines the NXP i.MX 8M Mini hosting an embedded linux OS together with a range of peripherals powered by the STM32H7 including SAI, full HD video output, USB connectivity and Gigabit ethernet.
-A wide range of shield and carrier boards extend the functionality of the X8 or alternatively make use of the reference designs to develop your own custom solutions.
+This board combines the NXP iMX 8M hosting an embedded Linux OS with the STM32H7 to leverage Arduino libraries/skills.
+Shield and carrier boards are available to extend the functionality of the X8 or alternatively can be used as reference designs to develop your own custom solutions.

 # Target Areas
 Edge computing, industrial internet of things, single board computer, artificial intelligence